jewelsofthought/neshama/site/posts/parashot/45-Vaetchanan_in_depth.md

   <figcaption>&mdash;(Mishneh Torah, Laws of the Fundamentals of Torah 1:1)</figcaption>
 </figure>

-This is the font from which all true religions are nourished.
+**N**: This is the font from which all true religions are nourished.
 This is the foundational rock upon which all spiritual quests are based.

 ---

 **You shall not kill.
 You shall not commit adultery.
 You shall not steal (5:17)**

+This verse brings up a lovely midrash that explains the need for the Torah amongst us.
+Moses ascends to heaven and has to argue with the angels as to why those who have sin should receive such a pure teaching.
+Here is a "modernised" scifi/fantasy version of the classic midrash called [The Sinai files](https://www.chabad.org/library/article_cdo/aid/1281/jewish/The-Sinai-Files.htm) by [Tzvi Freedman](https://www.chabad.org/search/keyword_cdo/kid/193/jewish/Freeman-Tzvi.htm) from Chabad.

 <figure class='quote'>
   <p>
 When Moses ascended to heaven, the angels protested to G‑d: "What is a human being doing among us?"

 Said He to them: "He has come to receive the Torah."